mariusrubo/Unity-Humanoid-Mocap-CSV/README.md

 * You can load the recorded data into R using "MocapData.R".

 # Limitations
-* The script can only capture movements that are completed inside the Update()-loop.
-This is not a problem for motion capture devices such as the Perception Neuron.
-Movements performed by the package Final IK, which runs in the LateUpdate-loop, can however not be recorded.
+* The script only captures movements that are completed inside the Update()-loop.
+This should work well for most motion capturing devices.
+If you capture movements processed in LateUpdate(), you will need to modify the scripts.
+For instance, if you use the Final IK package, the best option would be to use the solver's OnPostUpdate delegate.
 * While storing mocap data as .csv file facilitates statistical analyses, recorded animations can not easily be integrated and blended in a Unity controller component, as you can with .anim files.

 # License